 Mid-Size SaaS Companies

-SaaS companies with revenue ranging from $1 million to $10 million generally allocate around 10-20% of their annual revenue to marketing efforts.
+SaaS companies with revenue ranging from $1 million to $10 million generally allocate 10-20% of their annual revenue to marketing efforts.
 At this stage, the focus shifts toward lead generation, demand generation, and sales enablement through a mix of inbound and outbound marketing strategies.

 Example: Company Y, a mid-size SaaS business with $5 million in annual revenue, allocates $750,000 (15% of revenue) to marketing.
 They invest in content marketing, SEO, paid advertising, industry events, and partnerships to expand their customer base and support sales initiatives.